|Rewards Rating:||4.4 / 5|

-The Platinum Card from American Express is packed with travel credits and protections that make it a valuable option for frequent travelers, including an up to $100 statement credit for Global Entry/TSA PreCheck and up to $200 per year in Uber Cash ($15 per month, plus an extra $20 in December for U.S. rides and eats).
+The Platinum Card from American Express is packed with travel credits and protections that make it a valuable option for frequent travelers, including a statement credit for Global Entry/TSA PreCheck and up to $200 per year in Uber Cash ($15 per month, plus an extra $20 in December for U.S. rides and eats).
 You’ll also enjoy Priority Pass lounge access and an impressive 5 point-per-dollar rewards rate on flights booked directly with airlines or with American Express Travel (on up to $500,000 on these purchases per calendar year) and 5 points per dollar on prepaid hotels booked with American Express Travel.
 The major downside is that its rewards rate makes it hard to earn points on non-travel purchases.

 The Citi Prestige card offers a whopping 5 points per dollar spent on both restaurants and air travel, as well as a fourth night free at any hotel up to twice a year.
 The card also comes with a generous sign-up bonus, Priority Pass lounge access and an annual $250 travel credit, all of which should be more than enough to offset the card’s annual fee (which is still lower than that of the United Club Infinite Card).
 You can book flights with United through the Citi travel portal or transfer to one of 15 Citi ThankYou transfer partners at a 1:1 ratio.